 - Fear or fixation or guilt after you eat something “Bad”.
 Never fear, people will experience this a lot for a while after they start intuitively or mindfully eating, and moving away from disordered eating.
 There is a learning curve, and the more times you eat said food without ill effect or the rapture happening, the easier it will be to eat it without fear or fixation or guilt.
 But, in general, if eating certain food causes guilt or constant thinking about it, or the need to talk about it constantly “guys I just ate a whole bag of chips”… it’s disordered!
 Fear, control, feelings of losing control, black and white, good and bad, all or nothing.
 Not. the. way. to. live.

 - Bingeing.
 Often a reaction to periods of restricted eating, or a general restricted mindset, sometimes as an emotional pacifier.
 Sometimes strictly emotional… but rarer.

 - Believing “Without a diet I would __________”.
 Balloon up.
 Lose control.
 Have a breakdown.
 Lose my job.
 Eat the World.
 Never stop eating.
 It is not true.

 I am not listing these things to shame people.
 I am not listing these things because suffering from them is a huge moral failing.
 What else are we to do in a world that values thin above almost all else?
 A world that seems to spew out constant diet tips with varying degrees of absurdity?
-Or a world that openly fat shames and doesn’t realize it is doing it?
+Or a world that openly fat shames and doesn’t even realize it is doing it?

 It’s ok.
 We are all just doing the best we can do with the best information we have at the time.

 Nobody is perfect.
 Some people have eating disorders.
 Some people will never know they have one.
-Some people so know, but are too afraid to do anything about it because the result seems like dying or failing or losing all control.
+Some people do know, but are too afraid to do anything about it because the result seems like dying or failing or losing all control.